Afcon 2021: Sudan coach Tia tips Nigeria and Egypt to reach the final

 "We played at the same pace against Sudan for 90 minutes, and sometimes they tried to make counter-attacks.
 We could have scored five goals.

-The Portuguese tactician revealed confidence that his team would be able to score more goals after they struggled to do so in the group stage.
+The Portuguese tactician also stated that his charges need some confidence in front of goal after they struggled to score goals in the group stage.

 "The players played a special match against Sudan, and I hope that we will score five goals in the upcoming matches," said Queiroz.